-- 1. Click the switch to turn Sunday off since you are closed on that day.
+- 1. Click the OFF/ON () switch to turn Sunday off since you are closed on that day.
 The OPEN TIME and CLOSE TIME fields disappear. - 2.
 Move on to Monday; click on the time in the OPEN TIME column.
 This opens the time field.
 Enter 05:00, then click on the "Copy to All" button to populate all fields in the OPEN TIME column with this time. - 3.
 Repeat step 2 for the CLOSE TIME column (setting close time to 23:00). - 4.
 Go to Saturday and adjust the close time to 00:00 (midnight).
 Click the "Done" button to apply it only to that day.

-TIP: If your store Open Time or Close Time is the same for every day of the week, change the first Open or Close Time on the list and then click on the copy to All button beneath the time field to populate every other day with this copy to All button beneath the time field to populate every other day with this same time.
+TIP: If your store Open Time or Close Time is the same for every day of the week, change the first Open or Close Time on the list and then click on the copy to All button beneath the time field to populate every other day with this same time.